Slack has stopped working

 The outage began around 10am UK time on Thursday.
 Tracking website Down Detector showed a rapid spike in the number of reports of problems.

-The official Slack status page had not been updated at the time of publication.
+The official Slack status page was not initially updated even as the outage began.
 It had also not posted on its official Twitter accounts, which it sometimes uses to provide updates on outages.

+But at 10.35am UK time, more than half an hour after the outage began, it said that it was aware of the issues – but not what was causing them.

+“Users may be experiencing trouble with sending messages in Slack,” the message on its official status page read.
+“We’re investigating and will let you know as soon as we know more.
+We appreciate your patience in the meantime.”

 Join our commenting forum